-Welcome to the course web site of the BSc course: Structured Electronics Design (EE3C11, Electronics part).
+Welcome to the course web site of the MSc course: Structured Electronics Design.

 The course and this web site are developed and maintained by the instructors Chris Verhoeven and Anton Montagne

-At the beginning of the course, the application specification of an amplifier to be designed will be presented.
+At the beginning of the course, the application specification of an active antenna twill be presented.

-Step-by-step design of this amplifier will be discussed during the course.
+During the course the design of this active antenna will be discussed step-by-step.

 Motivation of the design steps, their underlying theory and application to other designs will be elucidated.

 Examples and exercises will help the participants to understand the design steps and their interaction.

 The course will be concluded with an exam or an oral defense of a design.

 Students need to prepare the lecture as follows:

 Study the sections in the book associated with that lecture